Garnar Lane Display Boxes

 28 March - 23 June 2023

-This exhibition showcases miniature model painting practice in contemporary society.
-Artists from across Melbourne have created miniatures, typically used in role-playing game such as, Dungeons and Dragons, Warhammer 40k, Age of Sigmar and others, to compete against their peers and gain glory in Greater Dandenong’s inaugural Painted Miniature Model Competition.
+This exhibition showcased miniature model painting practice in contemporary society.
+Artists from across Melbourne created miniatures, typically used in role-playing games such as Dungeons and Dragons, Warhammer 40k, Age of Sigmar, and others, to compete against their peers and gain glory in Greater Dandenong’s inaugural Painted Miniature Model Competition.

 For more information visit the Painted Miniature Model Competition webpage.